Skip to content

 LLM Pools: deploy and orchestrate Large Language Models

-⭐⭐⭐ Kalavai and our LLM pools are open source, and therefore free to use in both commercial and non-commercial purposes.
-If you find it useful, consider supporting us by staring our GitHub project, joining our discord channel, follow our Substack and give us a review on Product Hunt.
+⭐⭐⭐ Kalavai and our LLM pools are open source and free to use in both commercial and non-commercial purposes.
+If you find it useful, consider supporting us by giving a star to our GitHub project, joining our discord channel, follow our Substack and give us a review on Product Hunt.

 Beta feature: we are trialing shared pools.
 If you encounter any issues, please submit a ticket in our GitHub repo.